 They’re kinda spooky and beautiful at the same time, no?

 Death Valley National Park is a vast desert in the U.S. that is one of the hottest places in the world.

 If you make the 2-hour trek out here, make sure you prepare for the intense elements.
 Bring lots of water, sunscreen, and a shady hat.

 Grand Canyon trips from Las Vegas

-NOTE: The Skywalk is not part of the official Grand Canyon National Park, as it is located on Hualapai reservation land.
-You’ll still be able to see beautiful views of the Grand Canyon from the Skywalk, nonetheless.
+NOTE: The Skywalk is not part of the official Grand Canyon National Park.
+It is located on Hualapai land.

 Mojave National Preserve